afnog/afnog.github.io/sse/crypto/presentation.md

 ### Certificate Exchange

-Send the certificate (NOT the key) to your partner.
+* Send the certificate (NOT the key) to your partner.

-Examine the certificate sent by your partner:
+* Examine the certificate sent by your partner:

 ```sh
 openssl x509 -in yourpartner.crt.pem -noout -text
 ```

+* How do you know that you're looking at the correct certificate?

 ---